 Julia Pascal’s plays have been staged by the Company since 1990, many touring Europe and most published by Oberon Books.
 The Company has further enjoyed European exposure with Katrin Hilbe’s production of Pascal’s St Joan, which was seen at the Edinburgh Festival, the Dublin Gay Festival and in Liechtenstein.

 Over the last 20 years, the Company’s reach has expanded to include a strong community presence.
 It has presented play texts by Mark Norfolk during Black History Month at Swiss Cottage Library and given talks for Holocaust Memorial Day at Camden Town Hall.
 After-school drama classes for children from underprivileged backgrounds, film courses for young people on the autism spectrum and major heritage projects have added to the Company’s portfolio.

 The Company has been supported for Heritage Lottery initiatives between 2005 and 2021.
 These have included Jewish Mothers & Daughters: A Film Archive, Mike Tsang’s Between East and West: the British-born Chinese and South Bank Stories.
 These were shown respectively at the London School of Economics Atrium Gallery and the Unicorn Theatre, London.
 Most recently, the Company produced live site-specific community performances with The Secret Listeners at Trent Park, Middlesex (date) and the Jewish Museum, and Discovering & Documenting England’s Lost Jews, a multi-platform project uncovering and exploring the little-known history of Sephardi Jews in Britain.

-Covid has silenced all public events since March 2020, when the Company began to work digitally offering movement classes for isolated women and creative writing platforms for women from a diversity of cultural experiences.
-With the support of an Arts Council England Recovery Grant, Pascal Theatre Company has developed new strategies to adapt to post pandemic new circumstances such as embracing technology to work creatively and flexibly
+Covid silenced all public events between March 2020 and summer 2021.
+During the crisis the Company worked digitally offering movement classes for isolated women and creative writing platforms for women from a diversity of cultural experiences.
+An Arts Council England Recovery Grant was used to develop new strategies while we embraced new technology to work creatively and flexibly.